1Konny/class_selectivity_index/README.md

 </p>
 <br>

-This code is tested on NVIDIA GTX 1080 Ti(11GB), i7-8700, 32GB RAM, and will occupy ~29GB if save_outputs is set to True.
+This code is tested on NVIDIA GTX 1080 Ti(11GB), i7-8700, 32GB RAM, and will occupy ~29GB and ~22GB for vgg11 and vgg16_bn respectively if save_outputs is set to True.

 ### Dependencies
 ```